Saturday, February 3, 2018

 If you are currently grieving like I am, how do you lose yourself?
 Is it through your work?
 A hobby?
 Is your diversion family and friends?
 Hopefully you can lose yourself in a healthy way instead of having yet another drink, a third bowl of ice cream or curling into a ball and thinking you can cry your grief away eventually.
 You can't.

 I know what works for me.
 But just because I know doesn't mean that I do it.
 Knowing and doing are two different things.
 But if I do reach out and pick up a paintbrush, I can float away from that which hurts me.
 I can just let it go, or rather maybe it loosens it's grip on me and lets me go.

 Soon I will finish the painting I've been working on with Sherry Hardage.

 I hope you find your magic bullet for tazing grief so it will be powerless over you for awhile.
-It will come back but it will lay in a heap on the floor for awhile.
+It will come back but at least it will lay in a heap on the floor for awhile.

 Tuesday, September 13, 2016

 "This summer has been like living in the twilight zone."
 I said that to one of my sons and he looked puzzled.
 "The Twilight Zone" was an old Rod Serling tv show I liked... and it always left you shaking your head and saying, "What?
 What happened?"
 It always left you wondering .....what was real and what wasn't and had you fallen into another dimension.

 Waking up on a mountain in the woods is the opposite.
 It is grounding.
 And it grounds you.... in nature, beauty, and serenity.
 It reminds you what is real.
 Sunrise, sunset like clockwork.
 Big Sky full of leaves soon to change colors and fall, like clockwork.
 Quiet water.
 Stillness.
 Less wondering.
 A small step back in the direction of Knowing.

 Stepping out of the twilight zone is a good step to take.